ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/pt-multiple-types-output.md

    .sIdentifier
        .sIdentifier
    .sExpnEnd
    % .sNewLine
-  .sNullStmt
   .sEnd

 ```
 ------------------------
-Warning, output length does not match (13 vs 11)!
+Warning, output length does not match (12 vs 11)!
 (Newlines are not the issue here!) `pt-multiple-types.pt`
 Showing as much of the diff as possible...

 File diff